RihardsVitols/Microphone-Calibration/README.md

 10. Put both recordings in the folder *Desktop/MicCalibration/recordings* then open *paths.txt* and in the lines 5, 8 after *.../recordings/...* change to your file names.
 11. Now you can move one to code *001_....scd*.
 Some of the codes will take some time to process their tasks.

+## Impulse Calibration
+This allowes you to run calibration process with out doing a recording of a reference microphone.
+We create 4 impulses 1 for each channel and then run them trough chosen A to B decoder.
+That will create us filters that we use in SuperCollider to calibrate your microphone.
+Don't forget that SuperCollider code paths are correct.
+I have added once from Senhiser if you are using those you can skip first N steps.

+1.

 ### Referneces
 - [SpHEAR project](https://cm-gitlab.stanford.edu/ambisonics/SpHEAR/)
 - [Calibration Approaches for HOA Microphone Arrays](https://www.researchgate.net/publication/338801738_Calibration_Approaches_for_HOA_Microphone_Arrays_Paper)